-Done Curr To do Done Curr To do Orientation COLL 1 hour 101 College Orientation (1) $\underline{\Box}$ Major Courses BSAD PHAR PHAR PHAR PHAR 15 hours125Computer Applications (3)101Pharmacy Techniques I (3)102Pharmacy Techniques II (3)110Pharmacology Concepts (3)150Pharmacy Tech Internship (3) OR BSAD 115 (3) 0 nent certification exam is not a requirement for o nust be taken as part of the program. obtaining this ce rtificate or for job placement.
-However, a nati ional
+Done Curr To do Done Curr To do Orientation COLL 1 hour 101 College Orientation (1) Major Courses BSAD PHAR PHAR PHAR PHAR 15 hours125Computer Applications (3)101Pharmacy Techniques I (3)102Pharmacy Techniques II (3)110Pharmacology Concepts (3)150Pharmacy Tech Internship (3) OR BSAD 115 (3) Certification Component Passing a national certification exam is not a requirement for obtaining this certificate or for job placement.
+However, a national certification exam must be taken as part of the program.